M4SS-Code/static-serve/README.md

 - `compress = false` - compress static files with zstd and gzip, true or false (defaults to false)

-- `ignore_dirs = [my_ignore_dir, other_ignore_dir]` - a bracketed list of `&str`s of the paths/subdirectories inside the target directory, which should be ignored and not included.
+- `ignore_dirs = ["my_ignore_dir", "other_ignore_dir"]` - a bracketed list of `&str`s of the paths/subdirectories inside the target directory, which should be ignored and not included.
 (If this parameter is missing, no subdirectories will be ignored)

 - `strip_html_ext = false` - strips the `.html` or `.htm` from all HTML files included.
 If the filename is `index.html` or `index.htm`, the `index` part will also be removed, leaving just the root (defaults to false)

+- `cache_busted_paths = ["my_immutables_dir", "my_immutable_file"]` - a bracketed list of `&str`s of the subdirectories and/or single files which should gain the `Cache-Control` header with `public, max-age=31536000, immutable` for cache-busted paths.
+If this parameter is missing, the default is that no embedded files will have the `Cache-Control` header.
+Note: the files in `cache_busted_paths` need to already be compatible with cache-busting by having hashes in their file paths (for example).
+All `static-serve` does is set the appropriate header.

 ### Embedding a single static asset file